ckeditor/ckeditor5/packages/ckeditor5-select-all/docs/features/select-all.md

 The {@link module:select-all/selectall~SelectAll} feature allows selecting the entire content of the WYSIWYG editor using the <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>A</kbd> keystroke or the toolbar button.
 It is mostly useful when you need to copy all the content to another document or want to clear the editor area easily.

 <info-box info>
-	This feature is enabled by default in all {@link builds/guides/overview predefined builds}.
+	This feature is enabled by default in all {@link builds/guides/overview predefined builds} as a keyboard shortcut.
+See the [installation](#installation) section for information on adding a toolbar button to your editor.
 </info-box>

 ## Demo